CartoDB/cartodb/doc/API.md

 #### layer.createSubLayer(_layerDefinition_)

 Adds a new data to the current layer.
-With this method data from multiple tables can be easily visualized.
+With this method, data from multiple tables can be easily visualized.
 New in V3.

 ##### Arguments